StackExchange/stack-blog/_posts/2017-02-14-Why-Stack-Overflow-Redesigned-the-Top-Navigation.md

 # Usability Tests

-These tests were conducted in 1-1 recorded hangouts with a range 6 users who ranged from having low to high reputation.
+These tests were conducted in 1-1 recorded hangouts with 6 users who ranged from having low to high reputation.

 While a few participants struggled with identifying two of the icons (which were updated mid-testing), all participants successfully completed all tasks, and all participants prefered the new design over the current.